kbarrus27/on-that-note-app/README.md

 Katy Barrus, a senior at South Kingstown High School, built this with help from Jeongyeon Hwang, a music therapist at [Hands in Harmony](https://hihri.org) in Kingston, RI.

 ### How can I follow this project? ###
-Keep checking this GitHub page! [github.com/kbarrus27/on-that-note-app](https://github.com/kbarrus27/on-that-note-app)
+Keep checking [the app's website](https://onthatnoteapp.weebly.com) and this GitHub page! [github.com/kbarrus27/on-that-note-app](https://github.com/kbarrus27/on-that-note-app)

 Please note that the app is Android-only at the moment.